dortania/OpenCore-Install-Guide/config-laptop.plist/broadwell.md

 ::: details More in-depth Info

+* **AdviseWindows**: NO
+  * Used for when the EFI partition isn't first on the Windows drive

+* **ProcessorType**: `0`
+  * Set to `0` for automatic type detection, however this value can be overridden if desired.
+See [AppleSmBios.h](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Apple/IndustryStandard/AppleSmBios.h) for possible values

 * **SpoofVendor**: YES
   * Swaps vendor field for Acidanthera, generally not safe to use Apple as a vendor in most case

-* **AdviseWindows**: NO
-  * Used for when the EFI partition isn't first on the Windows drive

 * **UpdateDataHub**: YES
   * Update Data Hub fields